-• Recent tokamak experiments have shown that fast ions, generated both by external heating used to raise plasma temperature and by fusion reactions, can enhance the confinement of thermal plasmas by mitigating turbulence.

-• Fast ions can modify the magnetic field structure, thereby reducing turbulence by decreasing the drive for curvature-type microinstabilities and increasing the $E \times B$ flow shear.
-Confinement improvements observed in hybrid modes in JET (Joint European Torus) and KSTAR (Korea Superconducting Tokamak Advanced Research) are examples of this mechanism.

-• Fast ions can lead to thermal ion dilution and changes in the thermal ion density gradient, which have a stabilizing effect on microinstabilities by changing the nonlinear saturation level of microinstabilities and by enhancing zonal flow generation.
-This mechanism could explain internal transport barrier experiments in KSTAR (FIRE (fast-ion-regulated enhancement) mode), HL-2A (Huan Liuqi-2A), and ASDEX (Axially Symmetric Divertor Experiment) Upgrade with neutral beam injection.

-• Fast ions can interact with microinstabilities through wave-particle resonant interactions, extracting energy from the instabilities and, thereby, weakening their linear drive.
-The internal transport barrier formation in ASDEX Upgrade (F-ATB (fast-ion-induced anomalous transport barrier)) with ion cyclotron resonance heating can be understood through this mechanism.

-• Furthermore, fast ions can generate fast-ion-driven instabilities that interact with microturbulence via zonal flows, phase-space coherent structures, and nonlinear mode coupling, leading to turbulence mitigation.
-This mechanism could explain internal transport barrier formation in DIII-D (Doublet III-D) and EAST (Experimental Advanced Superconducting Tokamak), wherein fast-ion-driven instabilities are present.
+- Recent tokamak experiments have shown that fast ions, generated both by external heating used to raise plasma temperature and by fusion reactions, can enhance the confinement of thermal plasmas by mitigating turbulence. - Fast ions can modify the magnetic field structure, thereby reducing turbulence by decreasing the drive for curvature-type microinstabilities and increasing the E×B flow shear.
+Confinement improvements observed in hybrid modes in JET and KSTAR are examples of this mechanism. - Fast ions can lead to thermal ion dilution and changes in the thermal ion density gradient, which have a stabilizing effect on microinstabilities by changing the nonlinear saturation level of microinstabilities and by enhancing zonal flow generation.
+This mechanism could explain internal transport barrier experiments in KSTAR (FIRE mode), HL-2A, and ASDEX Upgrade with neutral beam injection. - Fast ions can interact with microinstabilities through wave-particle resonant interactions, extracting energy from the instabilities and thereby weakening their linear drive.
+The internal transport barrier formation in ASDEX Upgrade (F-ATB) with ion cyclotron resonance heating can be understood through this mechanism. - Furthermore, fast ions can generate fast-ion-driven instabilities that interact with microturbulence via zonal flows, phase-space coherent structures, and nonlinear mode coupling, leading to turbulence mitigation.
+This mechanism could explain internal transport barrier formation in DIII-D and EAST, where fast-ion-driven instabilities are present.

-Introduction
+[H1] Introduction

-A key metric for the fusion performance of tokamaks, in which the fusion plasma is confined by magnetic fields, is the fusion triple product $nT\tau{\rm E}$.
-This quantity combines plasma density (n), temperature (T), which is a crucial factor in the fusion reaction cross section, and energy confinement time ($\tau{\rm E}$), where $\tau{\rm E}$ is defined as the ratio of the energy stored in the plasma to the external heating power, in stationary conditions.
+A key metric for the fusion performance of tokamaks, in which the fusion plasma is confined by magnetic fields, is the fusion triple product, $nT\tau_E$.
+This quantity combines plasma density (n), temperature (T), which is a crucial factor in the fusion reaction cross-section, and energy confinement time (τ_E) , where τ_E is defined as the ratio of the energy stored in the plasma to the external heating power, in stationary conditions.

 One way to increase the fusion triple product is to increase T, which is achieved using external heating schemes such as neutral beam injection (NBI) and ion cyclotron resonance heating (ICRH).
 These schemes are applied to confined plasmas composed of thermal electrons and ions in local thermodynamic equilibrium with local Maxwellian distributions.
-They result in steep pressure gradients of plasma in space mainly owing to increase of T, which can destabilize drift waves and drive microturbulence.
-However, this turbulence substantially impairs $\tau{\rm E}$.
+They result in steep pressure gradients of plasma in space mainly due to increase of T, which can destabilize drift waves and drive microturbulence.
+However, this turbulence substantially impairs τ_E .

-External heating also leads to the generation of high-energy ions, known as fast ions, which have a mean kinetic energy much greater (tens to hundreds of kiloelectronvolts (keV)) than that of the main thermal ions (-keV), thereby forming a tail of the Maxwellian distribution of thermal ions.
+External heating also leads to the generation of high-energy ions, known as fast ions, which have a mean kinetic energy much greater (tens to hundreds of keV) than the main thermal ions (~keV), thereby forming a tail of the Maxwellian distribution of thermal ions.
 Additionally, fusion experiments produce alpha particles with 3.5 MeV of energy, resulting from the deuterium-tritium reaction.
-In other words, fusion experiments encompass different types of fast ions, each type distinguished by unique energies, densities and phase-space characteristics.
-This mixture of different fast-ion species is confined in the magnetic fields and heats the plasma, usually via collisions.
+In other words, fusion experiments encompass different types of fast ions, each type distinguished by unique energies, densities, and phase-space characteristics.
+This mixture of different fast ion species is confined in the magnetic fields and heats the plasma, usually via collisions.

-Fast ions can also excite various plasma instabilities, such as Alfvénic modes and fishbone, which can detrimentally impact the fusion triple product, and potentially damage the reactor wall.
-Therefore, fast ions can pose challenges by directly and indirectly degrading $\tau{\rm E}$ through the excitation of plasma instabilities.
+Fast ions can also excite various plasma instabilities, such as Alfvénic modes and fishbones, which can detrimentally impact both T and τ_E , and potentially damage the reactor wall.
+Therefore, fast ions can pose challenges by directly and indirectly degrading τ_E through the excitation of plasma instabilities.